nCounter Knowledge Base: Assays & Applications

 No, the use of a polyacrylamide carrier will not interfere with our assay.

-NanoString has determined that the purification methods for Probes A and B can be critical for optimal Elements assay performance; Probe B is best when purified by PAGE, while the purification method for Probe A is less important.
+It has been determined that the purification methods for Probes A and B during manufacturing can be critical for optimal Elements assay performance; Probe B is best when purified by PAGE, while the purification method for Probe A is less important.

 Yes.
-Lysates from primary isolated cells or cultured cell lines can be used in a nCounter GX hybridization without further RNA purification.
+Lysates from primary isolated cells or cultured cell lines can be used in an nCounter assay without further RNA purification.
 The maximum sample input volume when using cell lysates depends on the type of lysis buffer used.
+Refer to workflow details and additional information in the user manual “Preparing Cell Lysates for nCounter Assays (MAN-10051)”.

 You do not always need to run technical replicates with gene expression assays; however, if you are a new user, it would be worthwhile to run technical replicates initially, as it will allow you to gain confidence in the technology.
 Biological replicates, however, should always be run whenever possible.

-NanoString automatically includes probes against fourteen ERCC transcript sequences in every CodeSet.
+Every CodeSet automatically includes probes against fourteen ERCC transcript sequences.
 Six of these sequences are used as positive hybridization controls; the corresponding synthetic RNA targets are present in the CodeSet as well.
 Eight of the probes are used as negative controls, and the corresponding target transcripts are absent.
 Collectively, these internal controls allow you to determine the hybridization efficiency and non-specific background in your experiment.
 It is up to you to decide whether you require additional experimental or biological controls in your experiment.

-It is unlikely, as capture and reporter probes are present in excess.
-However, the formulation itself may be compromised if the probes are diluted or if the total volume added to a hybridization reaction is altered from what the user manual recommends.
+It is unlikely, as capture and reporter probes are present in excess, and the cartridge surface will saturate before the probes show signs of saturation.
+However, the formulation itself may be compromised if the total volume of probes added to a hybridization reaction, or the volume of the hybridization reaction itself is altered from what the user manual recommends.

-You may see a moderate increase in counts associated with longer hybridization periods.
-However, this difference normalizes away during data analysis.
+You may see a moderate increase in counts associated with longer hybridization periods, and will generally reach maximum by about 24 hours.
+However, this difference is normalized during data analysis, and any changes to the dynamic range or LOD is marginal.

 Typically, the incubation conditions during sample hybridization and processing do not lead to DNA denaturation.
 Therefore, any DNA present in your sample should remain double-stranded and invisible to the probes, which need single-stranded targets to hybridize.

-DNA contamination may interfere with your assay if it causes an overestimate of quantitation of the RNA concentration in the sample.
-To avoid this, follow the steps below when preparing your sample.
-Please contact support@nanostring.com for further assistance with sample preparation.
+DNA contamination may interfere with your assay if it causes an overestimate of quantitation of the RNA in the sample.
+To avoid this, follow these tips when preparing your sample:

 If you are using a pre-made CNV panel, we strongly recommend using AluI to fragment your DNA as we have verified that the AluI sequence is not present in any of the target sequences in the panel.